CTF-handbooks/map-maker-handbook/maker-handbook.md

 * Click `Save` and play the world.

 ### 4. Setting Up
-* To get started, grant yourself the "ctf_map_editor" by running `/grantme ctf_map_editor`.
+* Grant yourself the "ctf_map_editor" by running `/grantme ctf_map_editor`.
 You can also use `/grantme all` to grant you "ctf_map_editor" and all the other privs that will be useful while making a map, such as fly, noclip, fast, etc...
 * You can hit Esc on your keyboard and click `Change Keys` to see your controls (such as how to fly, noclip, etc...).

 ### 5. Building the Map